 - Work with a multidisciplinary team to ensure you get the best health outcomes

-Here are two examples where our clinicians have supported participants to reduce their falls, improve their confidence and help them engage in meaningful activities.
+Here are two examples where physiotherapy and fall prevention strategies have supported participants to reduce their falls, improve their confidence and help them engage in meaningful activities.

 Who: A 20-year-old man with SANDO syndrome — a severe form of sensory ataxic neuropathy, dysarthria, and ophthalmoplegia.
 Symptoms include myopathy, seizures, hearing loss, and progressive gait unsteadiness.

 Area of difficulty: At his initial assessment, he struggled to walk up and down his flight of stairs at home.
 He would need two people assisting him and would take several rest breaks due to tiredness, leg weakness, and balance problems.
 This would often lead to falls on the staircase.
 He would also fall while standing up for over 30 seconds, and when walking less than five metres.

 Intervention: Margaret has been working with him on a graded exercise program focusing on strength, balance, and proprioception (exercises to help stabilise a joint during static and dynamic functional tasks).

 Outcome: He is now able to walk up and down the staircase without taking a rest break (still with two people assisting), stand for over five minutes (this is meaningful for him as it allows him to take part in taekwondo classes as he did before his diagnosis), and walk up to 20 metres without having a fall.